sreevalsansmenon/sreevalsansmenon/README.md

 ### Hi there 👋
 Welcome to my GitHub Page

-🔭 I’m currently working on Neuroimaging
+🔭  As always I am ReSearching

-🌱 I’m currently learning R, Python and GitHub 😄
+🌱 Exploring the unknown world of GitHub 😄

-📫 How to reach me: sm2hm@mst.edu
+📫 ## sm2hm@mst.edu you know where to use this 😊

-⚡ Fun fact: I am exploring GitHub
+⚡ Fun fact: Wait for it 💡
 <!--
 **sreevalsansmenon/sreevalsansmenon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.